jd1378/laravel-helm-charts/charts/laravel-unit/README.md

 ## 📡 Monitoring

-### 🔥 Scraping PHP-FPM and NGINX Metrics

-PHP-FPM and NGINX containers within the Laravel app pod can expose metrics for Prometheus to scrape.
-When enabling the exporters, the following endpoints return Prometheus-readable metrics:

-- `localhost:9253/metrics` - PHP-FPM metrics
-- `localhost:9113/metrics` - NGINX metrics

 ### ❤ Healthchecks

-Healthchecks are set up and enabled by default for both `/health` on the NGINX container (the web application that will serve the Laravel app) and the TCP :9000 port on PHP-FPM.
+Healthchecks are set up and enabled for `/health` on the Laravel + Nginx container (the web application that will serve the Laravel app).

 For convenience, you may use [renoki-co/laravel-healthcheck](https://github.com/renoki-co/laravel-healthchecks) to easily set up healthchecks in your app, just like in `app/Http/Controllers/HealthController`.